GoogleCloudPlatform/django-demo-app-unicodex/docs/60-ongoing-deployments.md

 We're going to get our service setup with continuous deployment by adding a build trigger through Cloud Build.

 To start, you'll need to have your copy of this repo code setup in it's own repo.
-We'll be using GitHub (as that's what the project itself uses), but you can do this with BitBucket or Cloud Source Repositories.
+We'll be using GitHub for this tutorial, but you can also do this a Cloud Source Repository.

+If you're unfamiliar with forking a respository, you can follow [GitHub's tutorial on the subject](https://help.github.com/en/github/getting-started-with-github/fork-a-repo).

-We're going to setup our `master` branch to deploy to our `unicodex` service on merge.
+We're going to setup our `master` branch on our fork deploy to our `unicodex` service on merge.

 ---

-To setup our triggers, we're going to have to go to the [Cloud Build triggers](https://console.cloud.google.com/cloud-build/triggers/) page in the console, and click [Connect repository](https://console.cloud.google.com/cloud-build/triggers/connect).
+Before we can setup our trigger, we're going to have to [connect to our source repository](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers#connecting_to_source_repositories).
+The full instructions for this are on the [Google Cloud docs page](https://cloud.google.com/cloud-build/docs/running-builds/create-manage-triggers)

-From here, you'll need to sign into GitHub, then install Google Cloud Build as an application, against your repository (or all repositories, if you wish.)
+You'll need to sign into GitHub, whereever you made a copy of your repo, then install Google Cloud Build as an application against your repository (or all repositories, if you wish.)

 **Note**: If you have already installed Cloud Build and did not allow access to all repositories, you'll have to add more from the "Edit repositories on GitHub ⬀" link.